-The Bouddi National Park Draft Plan of Management is available for review and comment until 30 September 2019.
+The Bouddi National Park Draft Plan of Management closed for review and comment 30 September 2019.

-Public exhibition of the draft plan provides an important opportunity for members of the community to have a say in the future management of Bouddi National Park.
+Public exhibition of the draft plan provided an important opportunity for members of the community to have a say in the future management of Bouddi National Park.

-This plan has been prepared using a new format which is presented as 2 separate documents:
+The plan was prepared using a new format which is presented as 2 separate documents:

 - The draft plan of management which is the 'legal' document that will be provided to the Minister for formal adoption.
-This is the document we are seeking your feedback on.
+This is the document we sought your feedback on.